Physion: Evaluating Physical Prediction from Vision in Humans and Machines: Introduction

 \section{Introduction}

-Algorithms that predict the future are key to the progress of AI.
-We want to build systems that know when an object is about to roll into the road, fall off the table, or collapse under the stress of applied forces; if a system interacts with its environment, as in model-based planning, we want it to anticipate the consequences of its actions.
-A deployed algorithm's safety, success, and efficiency depend on understanding the possibility, and predicting the outcome, of commonplace physical events.
+Vision algorithms that understand the physical dynamics of real-world environments are key to progress in AI.
+In many settings, it is critical to be able to anticipate when an object is about to roll into the road, fall off the table, or collapse under excess weight.
+Moreover, for robots and other autonomous systems to interact safely and effectively with their environment they must be able to accurately predict the physical consequences of their actions.